Commercial Property Solicitors

 Do I need to pay VAT?

 Your commercial property acquisition may also be subject to VAT.
 In the case of a commercial lease, it depends on whether or not the landlord has chosen to opt to tax.
-With commercial property purchases, it is your decision as property is not normally subject to VAT.
+With commercial property purchases, it is your decision as a property is not normally subject to VAT.
 However such purchases can be opted to tax, with most businesses doing so.